Zinc & Potassium

 potassium is one of the most commonly prescribed minerals, since some potassium is often lost when certain

-of routine lab tests, although Lab Errors (pseudohyperkalemia - false elevated serum potassium levels), are
+part of routine lab tests, although Lab Errors (pseudohyperkalemia - false elevated serum potassium levels),

 transport, centrifuge's spinning or g-force, hemolysis, etc, affect the accuracy of potassium measurements.